-I’m Emily, a 28-year-old American originally from Minneapolis.
+I’m Emily, a 29-year-old American originally from Minneapolis.
 In 2010, I booked a one-way ticket to New Zealand on a 12-month working holiday scheme.
 Through a combination of different work visas (and frankly, a great deal of luck), I’ve lived overseas ever since.

 After four years in New Zealand and Australia, I moved to the Netherlands in September 2014.
 These days, I live in a small town in the east with 12,000 people and a lot of cows.
 When I’m not writing or taking photos, I’m probably mangling the Dutch language or falling off a bicycle somewhere.

 For a longer version of my story, click here.

 Many of the posts here focus on my life in the Netherlands; I talk about things like renting an apartment, experiencing Dutch traditions, and stuffing my face with stroopwafels.
 As someone who lives in the countryside and not Amsterdam, I have a rather different experience than most other expats.

 In that spirit, I’ve devoted a section of this blog to places in the Netherlands besides Amsterdam.
 You’ll also find stories about backpacking in New Zealand and Australia, transitioning to more a “stable” life here in NL, shorter trips around Europe, visits back to my home state of Minnesota, and more.
 For a full list of places I’ve written about, click here.

 I consider current events, historical context, and social justice to be inextricably linked to how we move around this world, and I don’t shy away from posting about relevant or important issues.
 If you’re the kind of person who thinks travel and “politics” are two completely separate spheres, this might not be the blog for you.
-(But if you’re open to the idea, maybe I can change your mind.)
+(But if you’re open to the idea, I talk a bit more about that here.)